 Lead Pastor: The Rt.
 Rev’d Terrell L. Glenn

 St. Andrew’s City Church members are reaching the City of Charleston with the Gospel through their ministry to Charleston’s homeless community, by moving in to some of the most impoverished areas of the city and serving their neighbors, and through partnerships initiated by the city police department.
-City Church is unique in that it meets in the Music Farm, a local bar and live music venue.
+City Church meets at Charleston Progressive Academy, a public charter school in the heart of the city.

 Park Circle (North Charleston)